whlapinel/6177_final_project/Readme.md

 API Key set in .bashrc
 ## 4/14/24:

+- installed Tailwind and set up configuration, seems to be working!

 - spent a lot of time troubleshooting with Air and then Templ.
 About 3 hours total.
 But after slogging through that I set up my templates nicely, switched over and very happy so far with everything.
 It's like playing with React but faster and simpler and more intuitive.

 ## 4/13/24: